As part of our commitment to sustainability, we’re working hard to deliver more customer orders with zero exhaust emissions.

 Underpinning these innovations is a £300 million investment in the UK to help decarbonise our transport network.
 The investment will also encourage the development of public charging infrastructure, which will be key to helping the transport sector reduce carbon emissions over the coming years.

-Customers in central London can now receive their orders through on-foot deliveries, brought to doorsteps with the help of carts that can be restocked on-the-go from vans dotted around the capital.
+Customers in central London can receive their orders through on-foot deliveries, brought to doorsteps with the help of carts that are restocked on-the-go from vans dotted around the capital.

-Developed in partnership with the London Boroughs of Westminster and Islington, these new deliveries will help Amazon make more zero-exhaust emission deliveries than ever before, with fewer motorised van trips.
+Developed in partnership with the London Boroughs of Westminster and Islington, this helps Amazon and our delivery partners more zero-exhaust emission deliveries than ever before, with fewer motorised van trips.

-Find out more about the latest Sustainability news at Amazon.
+Find out more about the latest in sustainability at Amazon.